-- Networking events: Rather than just organise a social, we would encourage creative and dynamic networking events that will stimulate participation of a wide range of members and non-members in the area. - o Forums / symposiums: if there is an important biology issue, particularly one with local interest, this is a good way of sharing ideas on the subject. - o Lecture: on a salient and timely topic in the life sciences.
+- Networking events: Rather than just organise a social, we would encourage creative and dynamic networking events that will stimulate participation of a wide range of members and non-members in the area. - o Forums / symposiums: if there is an important biology issue, particularly one with local good way of sharing ideas on the subject. - Lecture: on a salient and timely topic in the life sciences